-If elected President, 72-year-old John McCain would be just the third person to become Commander-in-Chief past retirement age (1).
+If elected President, 72-year-old John McCain would be just the third person to become Commander-in-Chief past the Social Security retirement age of 67.

 Naturally, this raises questions about his medical fitness to hold the four-year office.

 This sub-section of DoctorZebra.com examines these questions, and the more fundamental concern: Is Senator McCain's medical history known in sufficient detail to allow a confident judgment of his medical fitness?